angelbujalance/evoman_framework/README.md

 ## AI agent
 To use an AI agent there are two possible EA's.

 The `optimization_specialist_*.py` are used to run the algorithms.
-If optuna is specified, the file is used for hyperparameter tuning.
+If Optuna is specified, the file is used for hyperparameter tuning.

 ### EA 1: NEAT